Gyuri1/SMA_message_tracking/README.md

 # How to use

 There are a 2 parameters:
  -d  : number of days (mandatory)
  -m  : message ID (optional)

+The script will list all of the messages if You do not specify the Message ID.

+Example:

 ```py
 python3 sma_message_tracking.py  -d 1 -m 11244